Hrishi11572/Hrishi11572/README.md

 - My Goals for 2026 : <br>

       ☞   Learn as much math as possible 👾
+      ☞   At least, try building impossible looking stuff 🦄

   **Build and break a good lot of python, cpp code along the way 🐍** <br>